-Bringelly Brick Works currently operates under DA 91/1194, however approval for State Significant Development (SSD 5684) was issued in March 2015 for the extension of the quarry and to upgrade ancillary infrastructure.
+Bringelly Brick Works continued to operate under DA 91/1194, however approval for State Significant Development (SSD 5684) was issued in March 2015 for the extension of the quarry and to upgrade ancillary infrastructure.

-Schedule 2, Condition 9 of SSD 5684 requires PGH to surrender DA 91/1194 within 4 months of commencing development, as approved in SSD 5684.
+Schedule 2, Condition 9 of SSD 5684 required PGH to surrender DA 91/1194 following commencement of development, as approved in SSD 5684.
+The SSD was triggered on 24 Feb 2020, and DA 91/1194 was surrendered to Camden Council.

-In anticipation for the future surrender of DA 91/1194, draft management plans were prepared in accordance with SSD 5684 and submitted to the Department of Planning and Environment (DP&E) on 21 February 2017 for comment.
-DP&E provided comments on 15 March 2017, which subsequently necessitated minor updates to some of the draft management plans.
-These plans were resubmitted on the 3rd of July with further comments received on the 10th of September.
-Plans were then edited with all relevant comments addressed and re-submitted on the 9th of January 2019.
+In anticipation of the surrender of DA 91/1194, draft management plans were prepared in accordance with SSD 5684 and submitted to the Department of Planning and Environment (DPI&E) on 21 February 2017 for comment.
+Consultation regarding these plans continues as required and modified plans were submitted for approval by DPI&E in Dec 2019.
+They were subsequently approved in Dec 2019.